dobriakhQA/Collection-of-HTTP-requests-for-a-REST-API/README.md

-# Collection-of-HTTP-requests-for-a-REST-API

-This repository contains a collection of HTTP requests that interact with a free REST API that supports GET, POST, PUT, and DELETE requests.
-The purpose of this collection is to demonstrate the usage of variables, environments, and assertions in Postman, a popular API testing tool.

 # Getting started

 To use this collection, you will need to have Postman installed on your computer.
 You can download Postman from their official website: https://www.postman.com/downloads/
 Once you have Postman installed, you can import the collection by clicking on the "Import" button in the top-left corner of the Postman app and selecting the REST_API_requests.postman_collection.json file from this repository.

-# Variables

-This collection uses variables to store sensitive information such as authentication credentials.
-You can set the values of these variables in the "Variables" tab of the collection.
+# BookStore API HTTP Request Collection

+This collection contains a series of HTTP requests for a REST API called "BookStore API".
+The collection is organized into four folders, each corresponding to a specific HTTP method: GET, POST, PUT, and DELETE.

+## Folders

+### GET

+The **GET** folder contains requests for retrieving information from the BookStore API.
+The requests in this folder include:

+**GET Books API:** retrieves a list of all books in the BookStore

+### POST

+The **POST** folder contains requests for creating new resources in the BookStore API.
+The requests in this folder include:

+**Add Book:** adds a new book to the user’s collection of books

+**New User:** creates a new user account

+### PUT

+The **PUT** folder contains requests for updating existing resources in the BookStore API.
+The requests in this folder include:

+**Change Book:** updates information about a specific user’s collection of books

+### DELETE

+The **DELETE** folder contains requests for deleting resources from the BookStore API.
+The requests in this folder include:

+**Delete Book:** removes a specific book from the user’s collection of books

-# Environments
+## Environments

-This collection uses environments to run the same requests but authorized with different users.
+The BookStore API collection uses the "BookStore" environment to run the same requests but authorized with two different users.
 You can create a new environment by clicking on the "Manage environments" button in the top-right corner of the Postman app and selecting "Add" to create a new environment.
 You can then set the values of the variables in the new environment to run the requests with different credentials.

-# Assertions

-This collection uses assertions to check the status code 200 and 4xx in two of the requests, and to parse a JSON response to check the value of a parameter, such as a comment text or a username.
-You can view the assertions in the "Tests" tab of each request.

-# Resources
+## Variables

+The collection includes the following variables:

+bookURL: the URL for accessing the BookStore API

+ID, login and password: ID, login and password credentials for two users

+## Endpoints

+Endpoints for each request can be found on the following URL:https://bookstore.toolsqa.com/

 If you would like to use a different REST API that supports the same HTTP requests, you can find a list of free REST APIs on the following websites:
 1.	https://reqres.in